-Talking about endings: ever wondered why we as an audience have a much higher affinity towards twist endings than we do towards the overtly romanticised happy endings?
-It’s simply and trivially because of the one reason that we love to be surprised.
-To drive my point home, while you may not always remember the hero getting the girl, or even the hero killing the villain by the end of the film, as far as staple film plots are concerned, you will always, always remember Keyser Soze correcting his limp and delivering that shudder inducing monologue he began the film with, among countless other instances.
+Talking about endings: ever wondered why we as an audience have a much higher affinity towards twist endings than we do towards the overtly romanticized happy endings?
+It’s simply and trivially because of the reason that we love to be surprised.
+To drive my point home, while you may not always remember the hero getting the girl, or even the hero killing the villain by the end of the film, as far as staple film plots are concerned, you will always, always remember Keyser Soze correcting his limp and delivering that shudder-inducing monologue he began the film with, among countless other instances.

 More than a well-earned payoff, we seem more content with films that are either able to blow our collective minds by the end or leave a lingering question by the times the credits roll, just for that additional fodder our brains require, or simply a jolt to shake us out through our senses.
 And what better than getting that jolt at the comfort of our couches, courtesy of Netflix, anytime we want?
 I may be typecasting, but it is surely a true thriller fan’s most vivid dream come true.
 So, without further ado, here is the list of some really good twist ending movies on Netflix that you can stream right now, and have your mind twisted all over again.